morete/kubevirt-basics-training/content/en/docs/05/52_cloud-init.md

 In this section we will use cloud-init to initialize a Fedora Cloud[^1] VM.
 Cloud-init is the defacto standard for providing startup scripts to VMs.

+Cloud-init is widely adopted.
+Some of the known users of cloud-init are:
+- Ubuntu
+- Arch Linux
+- CentOS
+- Red Hat
+- FreeBSD
+- Fedora
+- Gentoo Linux
+- openSUSE

 ## Supported datasources